BlackBerry Dynamics

 The BlackBerry Dynamics (BD) platform consists of BD Runtime, the BD Network Operation Center (NOC), and BD servers.

-By including the BlackBerry Dynamics SDK in your app, you will have access to app policies, inter-app communication, secure storage, secure channel push, shared services, authentication delegation, Single Sign-on (KCD and GD auth Tokens), user and app config information, and much more.
+By including the BlackBerry Dynamics SDK in your app, you will have access to app policies, inter-app communication, secure storage, shared services, authentication delegation, single sign-on (KCD), user and app config information, and much more.

 BlackBerry UEM